© John Beattie.

 Beattie has been awarded numerous artist residency programs nationally and internationally.
 Currently, he is Artist in Residence at the National Archives of Ireland.
 A two year commission to respond to the State Decade of Centenaries from 2021-2023.
-In 2020, he will be an artist in residence at The Centre Culturel Irlandais (CCI) Paris, where he will be continuing the development of his work & research on Mondrian, and the Paris Studio.
+In 2020, he was the artist in residence at The Centre Culturel Irlandais (CCI) Paris.
 He was nominated for the apexart Fellowship, New York, and spent one month with apexart on their unique Fellowship program in 2015.
 He has been an artist in residence at Fire Station Artists' Studio, Dublin, 2006-2009; Royal Hibernian Academy, Dublin, 2010; Temple Bar Gallery & Studios, Dublin, 2011; and The Irish Museum of Modern Art, Dublin 2011.
 His work has been supported and acknowledged through awards and bursaries such as The Arts Council Travel & Training Bursary, The Arts Council Projects Awards, The Arts Council Visual Artist Bursary’s, The Donegal County Council Artist Bursary’s, an Open EV+A Award, Limerick City Gallery of Art, and received the Arts Humanities Research Board grant in 2003-2005.
 His work is in public collections such as The Arts Council of Ireland Collection, The Office of Public Works, and the Department of Education in Ireland.

 Additionally, since 2008, Beattie has worked in the visual arts professionally with Fire Station Artists’ Studios (FSAS) as part of the dedicated management team.
 FSAS is a leading studio organization in Ireland for professional practicing visual artists’ providing long-term live/work studio residencies of up to 2 years 9 months.
 FSAS also supports artistic practice through their sculptural and digital resources and facilities, their international curatorial residency, courses and workshops for practicing artists, curatorial and commissioning process, and providing opportunities for emerging, mid-career, and established artists nationally and internationally.